adamjthompson/Gaming-Status-Cards/README.md

 # 🎮 Gaming Status Cards for Home Assistant

-A collection of beautiful, highly customizable Lovelace frontend cards designed specifically to work with the **[Gaming Status Integration](https://github.com/adamjthompson/Gaming-Status)**.
+A collection of beautiful, highly customizable dashboard cards designed specifically to work with the **[Gaming Status Integration](https://github.com/adamjthompson/Gaming-Status)**.

 This plugin includes three unique cards to visualize your squad's gaming habits: a clean **List Card**, a dynamic CSS-animated **Slideshow Card**, and a historical **Chart Card**.